 A big part of successfully shopping online is knowing how to search and comparison shop.
 Unless you are set on a specific brand, chances are you will use a search engine like Google.
 Based on what you discover your preferences to be, you can use specific search terms to sort the noise, like perhaps “high-density memory foam” or “eco-friendly memory foam”, as opposed to the more general “memory foam mattress”.
 Understand that the listings you see on the top and right of the page are typically paid ads, while the listings on the left are the results Google finds to be most relevant based on the words you searched.

 When you are still in the research phase, it is best to keep an open mind and compare what you are actually getting in terms of value.
 We think one of the best ways to shop smart online is to track you research on a spreadsheet or notepad so you have all the details available for easy comparison.
 Take notes on the aspects you find to be most important so you can see which brands meet all your needs and which do not.

 3) Check the Density

 Density measures how much one cubic foot for foam weighs.
-High quality memory foam mattresses will have upper layers with densities between 4.0 pounds to 5.3 pounds, on average.
+High quality memory foam mattresses will have upper layers with densities between 3.5 pounds to 5.0 pounds, on average.
 This is the “Goldilocks zone” in which a majority of people will find comfort.
-Too dense, over 5.3 pounds, will result in stuck sensation when trying to roll over or get out of bed, while low densities decreases the level of resiliency and support and makes for a less durable product.
+Too dense, thick layers over 5.0 pounds, will result in stuck sensation when trying to roll over or get out of bed, while low densities decreases the level of resiliency and support and makes for a less durable product.
 This is why low-density memory foam mattress brands tend to be considerably cheaper.

 4) Determine the Firmness